Questions and Answers about Evictions

 After each witness testifies, you are allowed to ask questions of the witness.
 Once the landlord finishes his/her case, you have the chance to present your case.
 You and/or other witnesses may speak, and you can show the Judge any papers that help prove your case.
 Try to keep your case simple, and only present testimony and papers that are related to the landlord's allegations and the legal defenses you wrote in your Answer.
 If you do not have a good legal defense, the Judge cannot let you stay if the landlord does not agree

-Once the landlord wins and gets a judgment for possession, he/she has the right, after 48 hours, to get a Writ of Restitution from the Court. (click here for definition of Writ of Restitution.)
-This means that after 48 hours, the sheriff can receive an Order to come to the premises and move you out.
+Once the landlord wins and gets a judgment for possession, s/he has the right to get a Writ of Restitution from the Court. (click here for definition of Writ of Restitution.)
+The landlord can then use the Writ of Restitution to schedule the sheriff to come to the premises.
+But, your move out caonnt be scheduled until 10 days after the judge made the decision on your case that your landlord gets possession of the property.

 ***Important note: If you were served only by posting and you do not go to court or you lose at trial, the Judge will enter a default judgment against you only for possession (which means you can be evicted), but the Judge will not enter a judgment against you for money.